 How to Make Strawberry Lemonade

-- In a food processor or blender (either will work) combine the strawberries and the lemon juice.
+- Blend the strawberries with lemon juice.
+In a food processor or blender combine the strawberries and the lemon juice.
 (Include the juice if you used frozen strawberries.)

-- Pour the mixture from the food processor into a medium sauce pan.
+- Heat the juice with water and sugar.
+Pour the mixture from the food processor into a medium sauce pan.
 Add 1 cup water and 1 cup sugar, and bring to a simmer.
+It is like we are making a lemon strawberry simple syrup.

-- Continue stirring the mixture while bringing it to a simmer.
+- Simmer the mixture.
+Continue stirring the mixture while bringing it to a simmer.
 Simmer until the sugar is completely dissolved.

-- Strain the liquid into a large pitcher and allow it to cool completely.
+- Strain out the leftover strawberry.
+Strain the liquid into a large pitcher and allow it to cool completely.
+There will be some strawberry flesh left that you will want strained out of your drink.

-- Once cool, add in 3 cups of cold water.
+- Add more water.
+What you have made is basically a concentrate.
+Once cool, add in 3 cups of cold water.
 Stir to combine and serve!

 Kid Friend Summer Dinners